foundriesio/docs/source/getting-started/signup/index.rst

 .. warning::

    Bootstrapping your Factory securely takes some time.
-Your first build will take up to 30 minutes to complete.
+Your first build will take up to **30 minute** to complete.

-   Read through the rest of this section and set up your development environment while you wait for us to build your Factory from scratch.
+   If that is your case, use this time to set up your development environment and get started with docker commands.
+The documents below do not require the hardware.

+   - :ref:`gs-git-config`.
+   - :ref:`gs-install-fioctl`.
+   - :ref:`tutorial-gs-with-docker`.

 .. _cgit: https://git.zx2c4.com/cgit/